-- Efficacy (RCTs): Results from single-dose clinical trials suggest a greater proportion of patients achieved freedom from pain (OR 1.5-2.6), relief from pain (OR 1.7-2.5), freedom from MBS (OR 1.4-1.9), and ability to function normally (OR 1.7) at two hours post dose, as well as sustained freedom from pain at 24-and 48-hours (OR 1.3 -2.8) with lasmiditan compared with placebo. - Efficacy (NMA): Results suggest lasmiditan is comparable to rimegepant and ubrogepant in terms of effectiveness.
-However, compared to triptans, a lesser proportion of patients on lasmiditan achieved freedom from pain (OR 0.37-0.56) and relief from pain (OR 0.46-0.72) at two hours post dose; and sustained pain freedom at 24 hours (OR 0.41 -0.59). - Safety: Lasmiditan showed a higher incidence of TEAE compared to placebo in single-dose trials, although the majority were mild or moderate in intensity.
+- Efficacy (RCTs): Results from single-dose clinical trials suggest a greater proportion of patients achieved freedom from pain (OR 1.5-2.6), relief from pain (OR 1.7-2.5), freedom from MBS (OR 1.4-1.9), and ability to function normally (OR 1.7) at two hours post dose, as well as sustained freedom from pain at 24-and 48-hours (OR 1.3 -2.8) with lasmiditan compared with placebo. - Efficacy (NMA): Results suggest a higher proportion of patients on lasmiditan achieved pain freedom (OR 1.43) and pain relief (OR 1.15-1.16) at two hours compared to rimegepant and ubrogepant, however, these were not statistically significant.
+Compared to triptans, a lesser proportion of patients on lasmiditan achieved freedom from pain (OR 0.54) and relief from pain (OR 0.61) at two hours post dose versus eletriptan; the results versus sumatriptan followed the same trend but were not statistically significant. - Safety: Lasmiditan showed a higher incidence of TEAE compared to placebo in single-dose trials, although the majority were mild or moderate in intensity.
 Specifically, there was a higher incidence of CNS related AEs, with dizziness the most common.
 NMA results suggest a higher incidence of TEAE compared to rimegepant, ubrogepant and triptans.
 In the ongoing 12-month extension study, 12.8% of patients discontinued the trial due to adverse events.